Carlisle Turkish baths

 The Carlisle Turkish baths were an Edwardian public baths in Carlisle, Cumbria, England.
-They adjoined the city's 1884 swimming pool and were constructed in 1908-1909.
-The baths offered saunas, plunge pools and shower and were advertised as providing health benefits to patrons.
+They adjoined the city's 1884 swimming pool and were constructed in 1908–1909.
+The baths offered saunas, plunge pools and showers, and were advertised as providing health benefits to patrons.
 These typical Victorian-style Turkish baths remained in use until November 2022 and retain their original tiling and faience work, which is of unusually good quality.
-A local campaign is seeking to reopen the baths.
+A local campaign, The Friends of Carlisle Victorian and Turkish Baths, is seeking to reopen the baths.

 Description

 The building's red-brick western façade faces onto James Street; it was the only external wall visible from outside until the demolition of adjacent buildings on the southern side.
 The western portion of the building includes the main entrance leading to an attendant's room and waiting rooms.
 This single-storey structure was enclosed by a 2-storey structure at a later date, leaving a relatively plain façade and entrance.
 The entrance block retains the original glazed doors and the attendant's room features a corner fireplace.

 A corridor from the entrance block leads into a double-height structure housing a cooling room and a single-storey structure containing a plunge bath, shower room and Russian vapour bath.
 The cooling room is the centrepiece of the complex and retains the original concrete plunge bath and steps, lined in white-glazed bricks.
 Five changing rooms along the walls have green and yellow tiled surrounds.
 A stained-glass ceiling is lit from above by a lantern atop a pyramidal roof.

 A single-storey structure adjacent to the cooling room houses a further plunge bath, shower room and Russian vapour bath.
 A two-storey block beyond the cooling room houses a shampooing room and beyond that are three warm rooms (saunas).

 The roofs are in slate.
 The interior is oriental themed, with Moorish-style arches, and includes art nouveau motifs such as paired tiles.
 The interior has a terrazzo floor and marble benches.
 The faience and tiling throughout makes use of pale green, pale blue and buff glazes and has been described as being of "good quality and complete".